puppetlabs/puppet-vscode/client/README.md

 2. Type `puppet open node`.. and press enter

 The node graph will appear next to the manifest

+### Puppet Development Kit

+You can use the [Puppet Development Kit](https://puppet.com/blog/develop-modules-faster-new-puppet-development-kit) inside VS Code from the command palette.

+** Note: The PDK must be installed prior to using these commands

+The following commands are supported:

+- pdk new module
+- pdk new class
+- pdk validate
+- pdk test unit

+To use any of the above commands, open the command palette and start typing a command.

 ## Installing the Extension